2013 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Lehar

 A low-pressure area formed over the South China Sea on November 18.
 It was then classified as a tropical depression later that day.
 It weakened into a low-pressure area on November 22 as it crossed the Isthmus of Kra and entered the Andaman Sea.
 It then gradually intensified, and the JTWC classified the system as a tropical depression on November 23.
 Later on the same day, the storm was upgraded into Depression BOB 07 by the IMD, while the JTWC upgraded the system into a tropical storm.
 The following day, the BOB 07 strengthened further into a cyclonic storm, and the IMD assigned it the name Lehar.
+(Note: The name Lehar (Hindi: लहर, [lɛ.ɦɛɾ]) was contributed by India and means "wave" in Hindi.)
 On November 25, the storm gradually consolidated further and was upgraded to a severe cyclonic storm by the IMD, while the JTWC reported that the storm had reached Category 1 status in the SSHS hurricane scale.
 The following day, Lehar further intensified into a very severe cyclonic storm, as both IMD and JTWC reported peak winds of 140 km/h and a central pressure of 982 mbar.
 Early on November 27, the JTWC reported the storm's low-level circulation center (LLCC) was losing its structure due to vertical wind shear, indicating a weakening trend.
 Thereafter, Lehar rapidly weakened into a depression and made landfall near Machilipatnam on November 28.
 Land interaction led to the degeneration of the storm into a well-marked low-pressure area, while it moved inland.

 The cyclone affected the Andaman Islands with heavy rain and strong winds.
 It caused flooding, landslides, road blockage, uprooting of trees and damage to buildings.
 More than two dozen fishermen went missing and almost all of them were rescued by the Coast Guard and police.
 In Little Andaman, more than 2000 people were evacuated and kept in Onge-tikrey community hall there.
 In nearby Havelock Island, about 1500 people sought shelter in the Panchayat community hall.
 Mayabander and Port Blair recorded 24-hour rainfall accumulations of 243 mm and 213 mm respectively as the cyclone made landfall.
 Four flights originating from Chennai bound to Port Blair were cancelled due to the cyclone on November 25 while 110 km/h winds lashed the islands.